adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Pros:**

- °Easiest to setup/deploy
+ - Easiest to setup/deploy

- °No administration cost
+ - No administration cost

- °No UDR Management
+ - No UDR Management

- °Lowest latency, no VM chokepoint
+ - Lowest latency, no VM chokepoint

 **Cons:**